 - Appoint a council Reflections chair. - Determine council Reflections due dates. - Coordinate collection of Reflections entries from local PTAs, judging of entries at the council level, and advancement of winners to region. - Plan and hold a council Reflections awards event. - Council sets the council Reflections due date based on the region due date. - Refer to the Reflections Local Leaders Guide for information, rules, and forms.
-The Local Leaders Guide, rules and forms are available on the Utah PTA website Reflections page: utahpta.org/reflections.

-• Please work with your local leaders to ensure that their PTAs are in good standing (bylaws up to date and all current membership paid).
+The Local Leaders Guide, rules and forms are available on the Utah PTA website Reflections page: utahpta.org/reflections. - Please work with your local leaders to ensure that their PTAs are in good standing (Bylaws up to date and all current membership paid) Refer to Local Bylaws Art.
+IV).